-If you want to allow an employee, a paid tax preparer, or another person to discuss your 2013 Form 945 with the IRS, check the "Yes" box in the "Third-Party Designee" section of Form 945.
-Also, enter the name, phone number, and any five-digit personal identification number (PIN) for the specific person to speak with-not the name of the firm who prepared your return.
+If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 945 with the IRS, check the "Yes" box in the "Third-Party Designee" section of Form 945.
+Enter the name, phone number, and five-digit personal identification number (PIN) of the specific person to speak with-not the name of the firm that prepared your return.
 The designee may choose any five numbers as his or her PIN.